Vicky Hudson

 Vicky Hudson is a fictional character that appeared on the NBC daytime soap opera Another World and the CBS daytime soap opera As the World Turns.
-The character was introduced in 1985 as the secret twin sister of Marley Love, and the twins were originally played by Ellen Wheeler, who left the following year due to exhaustion.
+The character was introduced in 1985 as the secret twin sister of Marley Love, and the twins were played by Ellen Wheeler, who left the following year due to exhaustion.
 Rhonda Lewin then portrayed Vicky from September to December 1986, before the role of both twins were then played by Anne Heche from 1987 to 1991.
 Vicky was last played by Jensen Buchanan, who debuted on July 25, 1991.
 The character was killed in a plane crash in November 1999, but remained as a ghost through 2001.
 Cynthia Watros also portrayed the role temporarily in 1998.

 Storylines

 Victoria "Vicky" Carson and her twin sister, Marley, are born to teenagers Michael Hudson (Kale Browne) and Donna Love (Anna Stuart).
 Michael never knew Donna was pregnant and Donna was unaware that she had given birth to twins.
 Marley was raised as Donna's sister and enjoyed all the privileges of coming from a wealthy family.
 Vicky was stolen by her grandfather, Reginald Love (John Considine), and given up for adoption.
 Vicky was adopted by Phillip and Grace Carson and grew up poor in Lassiter, Pennsylvania.
 She was raised by Bridget Connell (Barbara Berjer) after her parents' death.

 Teenage Vicky discovered that there was an heiress named Marley Love that looked exactly like her living in Bay City.
 Her boyfriend Jake McKinnon (Tom Eplin) came to Bay City before Vicky.
 The plan was for Jake to film Marley so that Vicky could study videos and impersonate her for long enough to access her trust fund and take the half to which she was entitled.
 With Vicky's arrival, the truth about what Reginald did all those years ago came out and Vicky was welcomed into the Love family.
 Jake ended up falling in love with Marley, leaving Vicky heartbroken since she and Jake had been lovers.
 Despite the wedge between them, Vicky saved leukemia-stricken Marley's life when she donated her bone marrow to her.
 Vicky came around eventually and formed close bonds with Marley, Donna, Michael, and the rest of her family.
 She reluctantly gave her blessing to Jake and Marley's marriage.